Pema Chödrön on four ways to hold our minds steady and hearts open when facing difficult people or circumstances.

 Second is the instruction for connecting with the heart.
 In times of anger, we can contact the kindness and compassion that we already have.

-Actually, a lunatic is far less crazy than a sane person who harms us, for that so-called sane person has the potential to realize that in acting aggressively he is sowing seeds of his own confusion and dissatisfaction.
+Actually, a person in distress are far more rational than a grounded person who harms us, for that so-called sane person has the potential to realize that in acting aggressively he is sowing seeds of his own confusion and dissatisfaction.
 His present aggression is strengthening future, more intense habits of aggression.
 He is creating his own soap opera.
 This kind of life is painful and lonely.
 The one who harms us is under the influence of patterns that could continue to produce suffering forever.

 So this is the second method: connect with the heart.
 Remember that the one who harms us does not need to be provoked further and neither do we.
 Recognize that, just like us, millions are burning with the fire of aggression.
 We can sit with the intensity of the anger and let its energy humble us and make us more compassionate.